siavava/portfolio/content/projects/ml/ml-ridge-lasso.md

 small weights; lasso performs feature selection, producing a sparse model that names the few features that matter.

-**Solving each.** Ridge is differentiable everywhere, so setting its gradient to zero,
+Ridge is differentiable everywhere, so setting its gradient to zero,

 $$
 2 X^\top (X\mathbf{w} - y) + 2\lambda \mathbf{w} = 0